What does a Safety Specialist do?

 What is the job outlook for a Safety Specialist?

-The job outlook for Safety Specialists is promising, with an average of 24,100 job positions per year.
-This trend is expected to grow by 11.2% from 2022 to 2032, according to the Bureau of Labor Statistics (BLS).
-This growth highlights the increasing demand for professionals who can ensure workplace safety and compliance with regulations.
-Job seekers in this field can look forward to a stable and expanding career opportunity.
+The job outlook for Safety Specialists is promising, with an average of 24,100 job positions available each year.
+This trend shows a positive outlook for those seeking employment in this field.
+The Bureau of Labor Statistics (BLS) projects a 11.2% increase in job openings from 2022 to 2032.
+This growth indicates a rising demand for professionals who can ensure safety and compliance in various workplaces.

 Currently 593 Safety Specialist job openings, nationwide.